25 Baby Shower Games That Guests Will Actually Love

 1. Baby Bingo

-How to Play: Guests get bingo cards with baby-related words instead of numbers.
-As gifts are opened, they mark off matching words.
-First to get five in a row wins.
+Guests get bingo cards filled with baby-related words instead of numbers.
+As gifts are unwrapped, everyone marks off what they see.
+First to get five in a row wins — and trust me, people get surprisingly competitive about this one.

 • Pacifier